James Lanier

 James Franklin Doughty Lanier (November 22, 1800 – August 27, 1881) was an entrepreneur who lived in Madison, Indiana, prior to the outbreak of the American Civil War (1861–1865).
 Lanier became a wealthy banker with interests in pork packing, the railroads, and real estate.

 Early life

-James Lanier was born in 1800 in Beaufort County, North Carolina, to Alexander Chalmers Sr. (1778–1820) and Drusilla Cleaves Doughty (died 1838).
+James Lanier was born in 1800 in Beaufort County, North Carolina, to Alexander Chalmers Lanier Sr. (1778–1820) and Drusilla Cleaves Doughty (died 1838).
 His home was in Bourbon county Kentucky from 1802 to 1807 and then in Eaton Ohio until 1817, when his family moved to Madison, Indiana, the year after it became a state and lived at Schofield House.
 He studied law at Transylvania University and began practicing in 1820.
-According to an ad placed in the Indiana Republican newspaper of August 17, 1820, Lanier's first law office at Madison was “in the south wing of Col. Stapp’s brick house, in the room…at present occupied by Dr. [Robert] Cravens,” father of the man Lanier's daughter Drucilla would later marry.
+According to an ad placed in the Indiana Republican newspaper of August 17, 1820, Lanier's first law office at Madison was "in the south wing of Col. Stapp's brick house, in the room…at present occupied by Dr. [Robert] Cravens," father of the man Lanier's daughter Drucilla would later marry.